NZ99/bottleneck-transformer-flax/README.md

 ## Bottleneck Transformers in JAX/Flax

-An implementation of <a href="https://arxiv.org/abs/2101.11605">Bottleneck Transformers for Visual Recognition</a>, a hybrid architecture that replaces the spatial convolutions in the final three bottleneck blocks of a ResNet with global self-attention.
+An implementation of <a href="https://arxiv.org/abs/2101.11605">Bottleneck Transformers for Visual Recognition</a>, a powerful hybrid architecture that combines a ResNet architecture and global relative position self-attention.

 The code in this repository is limited to the image classification models and based on the <a href="https://gist.github.com/aravindsrinivas/56359b79f0ce4449bcb04ab4b56a57a2">authors' official code</a>.